acdzh/remark-sectionize/README.md

 # remark-sectionize

-**Forked from https://github.com/jake-low/remark-sectionize, add flatten option**
+**Forked from https://github.com/jake-low/remark-sectionize, add flatten option.**

 This is a [remark](https://github.com/remarkjs/remark) plugin to wrap each heading and the content that follows it in a `<section>` tag, allowing you to